 Here’s a bit about me, my teachers and training, my yoga journey, and my life off the mat.

-- British Wheel of Yoga (BWY) Accredited Diploma with Elena Voyce at Teach Yoga Ltd (2017).
+- British Wheel of Yoga (BWY) Accredited Diploma with Teach Yoga Ltd (2017).

-- Yoga Alliance Accredited 200 hours certificate in Yoga Teaching with Elena Voyce at Teach Yoga Ltd. (2016).
+- Yoga Alliance Accredited 200 hours certificate in Yoga Teaching with Teach Yoga Ltd. (2016).

 - Up to date Emergency First Aid at Work certification.